We have broken down our best violin cases into 2 budget categories:

 Violin cases can get pretty heavy.
 And over time, they can really start weighing down on the shoulders.

-This is when violinists will prioritize weight over protection.
+This is when violinists will prioritize weight as much, or over protection.

 A case is a great gift because it’s something that violinists will definitely love.
 It’s personal, it’s something that can be used everyday, and it’s usually a luxury that violinists won’t think of getting for themselves.